Crytlig/gh-runners-aca/README.md

 You can, though, deploy the layer1, use the makefile to build and push the Dockerfile and then deploy layer2.

 I am too lazy to continue working on the makefile to make it a one-click option as the PoC is working as intended.

+## Note on AzAPI

+Currently, the container app is deployed using the AzAPI as the current AzureRM provider in Terraform does not support scaling rules for container apps.